kadirahq/mantra/spec/b.appendix.md

 ## methods

-This is the directory, you can put methods in your app.
+This is the directory, we can put methods in your app.
 This is how the files in this directory looks like:

 ```
 * posts.js